-- By Mischa Benoit-LavelleMischa Benoit-Lavelle is France24's English-language correspondent in Tunisia.
+- By Mischa Benoit-LavelleMischa Benoit-Lavelle is a freelance journalist and analyst currently based in Tunisia.

 OUARGLA, Algeria — The province of Ouargla, some 475 miles southeast of Algeria’s capital, has streets that are rutted or simply unpaved, slum villages with houses built upon sand, and a power grid that frequently balks at the demands made on it in the summer, when temperatures routinely break 110 degrees Fahrenheit.

 It is also home to the Hassi Messaoud oil field, which by the government’s reckoning accounts for 71 percent of the country’s total oil reserves — a bounty of some $34 billion.
 There’s an old saying: "Algeria is a rich country but its people are poor."
 Nowhere is that more true than here in this desert oasis.

 Perhaps it’s no surprise then that popular opposition to Algeria’s authoritarian government has found a new wellspring in the South.
 The National Committee for the Defense of the Rights of the Unemployed — often simply referred to as les chomeurs or "the unemployed" by Algerians — has been slowly spreading a campaign of protest northward from its Ouargla base.
 A nationwide appeal to make Sept.
 28 a "day of rage" throughout Algeria resulted in modest but passionate protests in 25 of the country’s 48 provinces, including many in the North.